Colegio de la Inmaculada Concepcion – Cebu: Early years of Colegio de la Inmaculada Concepción

-With a very brief interruption during the Philippine Revolution in 1898, Inmaculada was soon offering other courses: Clase Preparatoria, Clase Media, Taquigrafia, Mecanografia, Piano, Canto, Pintura, Bordado y Labores.
+With a very brief interruption during the Philippine Revolution in 1898, Inmaculada was soon offering other courses: Clase Preparatoria, Clase Media, Taquigrafía, Mecanografía, Piano, Canto, Pintura, Bordado y Labores.
 Spanish continued as the official language.
 When the Americans took over, Inmaculada provided the first public schools of the Visayan region with well-prepared teachers.
 In 1911, CIC started to offer elementary and secondary courses in English, with government recognition, turning out the first batch of high school graduates in 1923.

-The Asociación de las Hijas de Maria (Association of the Children of Mary) was first organized on October 2, 1905, with Colegio de la Inmaculada Concepción as the first CoM Unit.
+The Asociación de las Hijas de María (Association of the Children of Mary) was first organized on October 2, 1905, with Colegio de la Inmaculada Concepción as the first CoM Unit.
 Full-pledged membership was open to the older students or even teachers.
 The types of membership were Mary's Angels, Junior Aspirants, Senior Aspirants and Full-pledged members.
 Usually the Sister Servant or Superior was the Directora of the association.

-The school publication, BLUE and WHITE came into existence on July 15, 1933, through the initiative of the principal, Sr. Constancia Marilao, and Miss Tomasa Gachapin (later Mrs. Jose Yulo) as the first editor.
+The school publication, BLUE and WHITE came into existence on July 15, 1933, through the initiative of the principal, Sr. Constancia Marilao, and Miss Tomasa Gachapín (later Mrs. Jose Yulo) as the first editor.

-November 3, 1935 saw the first alumnae reunion with Sor Fernanda Vaño, DC as its first coordinator.
+November 3, 1935 saw the first alumnae reunion with Sor Fernanda Vañó, DC as its first coordinator.
 Since then the Homecoming Day became traditional.

-In the first quarter of the twentieth century, Loring Larraquel Victorino recalled that:
+In the first quarter of the twentieth century, Loring Larraquel de Victorino recalled that:

 The following alumnae mostly Damas de la Caridad (Ladies of Charity) of Colegio de la Inmaculada Concepción were active in the service to the community.
-It was even said that these ex-alumnae were instrumental in the founding of “Asilo de la Milagrosa” then located at Lapu-lapu-Logarta Street.
-They were Doña Esperanza Velez, Doña Mina Escaño, Doña Inday Rallos, Doña Carmen Sotto, Doña Beatriz Jereza, Doña Pilar Vaño Escaño.
+It was even said that these ex-alumnae were instrumental in the founding of “Asilo de la Milagrosa” then located at Calle Logarta.
+They were Doña Esperanza Vélez, Doña Mina Escaño, Doña Inday Rallos, Doña Carmen Sotto, Doña Beatriz Jereza, Doña Pilar Vañó de Escaño.

 In the second and third quarter of the century another group of ex-alumni worked with Fr.
-Rhaman, SVD for the reconstruction of one wing of Asilo de la Milagrosa.
+Rahmann, SVD for the reconstruction of one wing of Asilo de la Milagrosa.

-At the turn of the 1940s, Inmaculada was an impressive three-storey edifice with façade facing Urdaneta Street and wings embracing Martires, La Soladaridad and Lapu-Lapu streets.
+At the turn of the 1940s, Inmaculada was an impressive three-storey edifice with façade facing Calle Andrés de Urdaneta and wings embracing Mártires, La Solidaridad and Lapu-lapu streets.
 The curricular offerings through the initiative of Sor Paz San Buenaventura, D.C. were augmented to reach the tertiary level.
 Three collegiate courses were offered: a one-year Secretarial, a two-year Junior Normal, and Music Teacher's Junior course with government permit.
-Sor Fernanda Vaño was the first directress of music.
+Sor Fernanda Vañó was the first directress of music.